Jasnafathim/HRMS/README.md

 4. Performance
    - Add Rating – Rate employees' performance from 1 to 5 stars.
    - View Rating – See a summary of all ratings given to employees under their management.

+### Employee Panel

+Employees log in using their email and password.
+Once authenticated, they are greeted with a warm, personalized dashboard that offers the following:

+1. About Section
+   – Explains how to use the platform effectively.

+2. Apply Leave
+   – Select the leave type, input start and end dates, provide a reason, and submit a leave request that will be reviewed by HR.

+3. Leave Status
+   – View the current status of all applied leaves (Approved, Rejected, or Pending).

+4. Profile
+   – View and update editable personal details.

+5. Performance
+   – Check the rating given by HR.